 Note that all rooms and suites are connected to high speed free Internet WiFi, accessible also from the lobby, restaurant and conference rooms.

 Classic room rates from EUR 150; superior, deluxe rooms and Suites are available at attractive price, with many packages.
-Rich Buffet Breakfast (20 EUR per person) served in the trendy Baraka Restaurant (with a green, welcoming summer terrace) located besides the lobby.
+Rich Buffet Breakfast (20 EUR per person) served in the trendy La Perle Noire Restaurant & Lounge (with a green, welcoming summer terrace) located besides the lobby.

 The staff were very friendly and called us by name: which is not very common in Budapest, and reflects very well the five star services of the hotel.